 Let’s illustrate this with an imaginary project.
 Say your company produces high-quality speakers you have spent years developing and perfecting.
 You want a website to showcase your product and attract potential customers and investors.

 Considering your business goals, a simple website that provides basic information about the product, like countless others, may not be enough.
-You desire something custom that sets your product apart from the competition and catches people’s attention.
+You desire something custom that distinguishes your product from the competition and catches people’s attention.
 After some research, you are set on the idea that your website should offer e-commerce functionality and provide an in-depth comparison of your speakers with your competitors.

-Research your agency
+Research your web development agency

-Research the technology
+Research the web development technology

 One of the key factors that can determine the success or failure of your project is the technology stack used to build your website.
 Sometimes, companies opt for trendy or cutting-edge technologies without fully understanding their implications.
 While it may seem exciting to use the latest tools, it can lead to compatibility issues, limited developer expertise, and increased development time and costs.